TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 INFO_XYZCOORDS

 In the latter case the supplied <act_id> is overridden by the stepper actuator IDs of 0, 1 and 2 (the default XYZ motors of the stage) and this command will only be allowed if those three steppers are defined.

+Note: The <info_ID> of INFO_UNIT_TYPE is labelled as 'read only' because it can only be used with act_get but not act_set.
+However you can set this value on the server using the separate command act_unit (which see).

 **Note**: Here is an extract from the parddefs.h file that describes the actual stepper motor struct members the above info items relate to (as well as struct members the PCS script writer does not have direct access to):